togfoxy/XPlaneFLyWithLUA/PersistentParking/Readme.md

 The script identifies a parked plane by:
 - being on the ground (of course)
 - having a ground speed < 10 knots and
-- having the park brake engaged
+- having the park brake engaged and
+- having the engine off

 When these conditions are met, the plane will be recognised as parked, and it's position will be remembered and restored next session.